 Now for the marriage equation.
-The Old Testament depicts the relationship between God and Israel like a marriage.
+The Tanakh (Old Testament) depicts the relationship between Yahweh and Israel like a marriage.
 This comparison is an allegory of earthly marriage.
 Israel was, and is, a nation which has its existence here on the earth.
-The common factor of both “marriages” is that they will one day come to an end -- the human marriage at death and the marriage of God to Israel when the present world passes away.
+The common factor of both “marriages” is that they will one day come to an end -- the human marriage at death and the marriage of Elohim (God) to Israel when the present world passes away.

 But the Bible speaks of another marriage -- a second equation.
-It speaks of another allegorical marriage, that of Christ to the Church.
+It speaks of another allegorical marriage, that of Messiah to the Messianic Community (Church).
 This, however, is not a marriage that will end, because it is heavenly, not earthly.
 If this is an allegorical marriage, of what is it an allegory?

 Q. Heavenly marriage!

 A. Exactly!
 That is the missing factor in the equation.
-We can deduce this from the allegorisation of the earthly marriage in God’s marriage to Israel.
+We can deduce this from the allegorisation of the earthly marriage in Yahweh’s marriage to Israel.

-The question is: what is the difference between God’s marriage to Israel and Christ’s marriage to the Church?
+The question is: what is the difference between Yahweh’s marriage to Israel and Messiah’s marriage to the Messianic Community (Church)?

 One is of the earth and one of is heaven.
 But what are the qualitative differences?
-Israel’s marriage was essential of a theocratic state on the earth.
-The Church’s marriage is of an eternal kingdom that has no end.
+Israel’s marriage was essentially of a theocratic state on the earth.
+The Messianic Community's (Church’s) marriage is of an eternal kingdom that has no end.
 The relationships, though similar, are a little different.
-The marriage of the Church is about those who have accepted Jesus Christ as Lord and Saviour, who believe in the redemption of the Cross.
-One day, we are are told in the Bible, the modern Israelites will accept Jesus as the Messiah too and enter into the Church marriage.
-Israel thus becomes absorbed into the Church.
+The marriage of the Messianic Community (Church) is about those who have accepted Yah'shua (Jesus) Christ as Master (Lord) and Deliverer (Saviour), who believe in the redemption of the Cross.
+One day, we are are told in the Bible, the modern Israelites will accept Yah'shua (Jesus) as the Messiah too and enter into the Messianic Community (Church) marriage.
+Israel thus becomes absorbed into the Messianic Community (Church).
 The two become synonymous.
-But Israel is changed -- forever.
+But Israel is changed - forever.

 Q. Like our bodies are in the resurrection?

 A. A good comparison.
-Indeed, Israel absorbed into the Church will be as different from the Church as the physical body, transformed and united with our spirits for ever, is from a resurrected body.
+Indeed, Israel absorbed into the Messianic Community (Church) will be as different from the Messianic Community (Church) as the physical body, transformed and united with our spirits for ever, is from a resurrected body.
 One is of the earth and the other of the spirit.
 One is a shadow, one is the full glory.

 The message is this: earthly marriage, which is but a shadow of heavenly marriage, will pass away and become something infinitely more glorious.
 Paul says this of the resurrection repeatedly.

-So let us consider Jesus’s saying to the Sadducees in the new light we have obtained from the Scrptures:
+So let us consider Yah'shua (Jesus)’s saying to the Sadducees in the new light we have obtained from the Scrptures:

-“My prayer is...that all of them may be one, Father, just as you are in me and I am in you.
-I have given them the glory that you have me, that they may be one as we are one” (Jn.18:20-22, NIV).
+“My prayer is...that all of them may be echad (one), Father, just as you are in me and I am in you.
+I have given them the glory that you have me, that they may be echad (one) as we are echad (one)” (Jn.18:20-22, NIV).

 A. We are, of course, guessing here.
-I believe that a fantastic spiritual oneness will exist between the saints and our Lord.
+I believe that a fantastic spiritual oneness will exist between the qodeshim (saints) and our Master.
 It will be an ‘allegorical’ marriage par excellence.
 It will be the fullness.
 But my question is whether that fullness excludes or includes literal marriage relationships too.
 The evidence suggests to me that it will.
-If it were not, why didn’t the Lord choose a different analaogy?
-Why use a marriage to typify the Chuch’s relationship to her Lord in the resurrection if it isn’t a marriage-like relationship at all?
+If it did not, why didn’t the Master choose a different analaogy?
+Why use a marriage to typify the Messianic Community's (Church’s) relationship to her Master in the resurrection if it isn’t a marriage-like relationship at all?

-I am sure that other Christians will disagree with this picture.
+I am sure that other Christians/Messianics will disagree with this picture.
 We grant them the right to have their own opinions on the matter.
 It is not a question of salvation.
-But what we as a people do resent is when some misguided and misinformed people,willfully or otherwise, say that we are ‘closet Mormons’, ‘heretics’, ‘apostates’, possessed of dirty demonic spirits and don’t realy mean what we say about the pre-eminence of the Bible.
+But what we as a people do resent is when some misguided and misinformed people, willfully or otherwise, say that we are ‘closet Mormons’, ‘heretics’, ‘apostates’, possessed of dirty demonic spirits and don’t really mean what we say about the pre-eminence of the Bible.
 We do expect them to grant us the right to believe in this teaching because our arguments are perfectly biblical.

 Q. What exactly will married life be in the eternities?
-What is its principle difference from the earthly marriage which Jesus says will not exist in heaven?
+What is its principle difference from the earthly marriage which Yah'shua (Jesus) says will not exist in heaven?

 A. The principle difference will be that it is endless.
 People won’t enter into marriage contracts as they do here on earth to then end them at death, because there is no death in the eternal worlds.
-Marriage in heaven will be totally absorbed in Christ -- here it is principally self-absorption.
+Marriage in heaven will be totally absorbed in Messiah - here it is principally self-absorption.

 I believe personally that family relationships will continue though I cannot say exactly how.
 There will be husbands and wives, of that I am sure.

 Q. But how do you resolve the dilemma of, for example, a person being married to several persons in this life?
-What about the example posed by the Sadducees to Jesus?
+What about the example posed by the Sadducees to Yah'shua (Jesus)?

-However, the Spirit whispers to me that such difficulties will not be resolved by human intelligence.
+However, the Ruach (Spirit) whispers to me that such difficulties will not be resolved by human intelligence.
 Mormons believe that all those they marry are automatically “sealed” to them.
-As New Covenant Christians we do not believe that is necessarily true.
-Just as we are saved by the attitude of faith we have towards Christ and not by ordinances like baptism, so a marriage in eternity will be predicated not upon any ritual performed here on earth by men, but on other factors which only God knows -- genuine love and spiritual compatibility for one.
+As Messianic Evangelicals we do not believe that is necessarily true.
+Just as we are saved by the attitude of emunah (faith) we have towards Messiah and not by ordinances like baptism, so a marriage in eternity will be predicated not upon any ritual performed here on earth by men, but on other factors which only Yahweh knows - genuine love and spiritual compatibility to posit two.

 We do not believe that all those who find marriage companions here in this life will necessarily be with the same ones in eternity.
 That is not our teaching.
-We believe that God will give us the companions in eternity who are best suited to us and who want to be with us in Christ -- some may be the ones we were married to here on earth and some may not.
+We believe that Yahweh will give us the companions in eternity who are best suited to us and who want to be with us in Messiah - some may be the ones we were married to here on earth and some may not.
 We have no way of knowing beforehand (thank goodness!)

 And this is, I believe, as it should be.
-It means that ultimately the eternal companionships we will enjoy will be decided by God in heaven and not by man on earth.
+It means that ultimately the eternal companionships we will enjoy will be decided by Yahweh in heaven and not by man on earth.
 It means that I cannot go around smugly thinking, “OK.
 Gottcha!
 You’re mine for eternity!”
 I don’t believe it works like that for a moment.
-Those who are to be together forever will naturally belong to one another in Christ -- and they will, of course, belong to Christ.
+Those who are to be together forever will naturally belong to one another in Messiah - and they will, of course, belong to Messiah.
 That is my vision.

 Q. What about reproduction?

 A. Your guess is as good as mine.
-I would only point out that angels and reurrected men (and thus presumably women) will have the power to generate new life.
+I would only point out that malakim (angels) and resurrected men (and thus presumably women) will have the power to generate new life.
 How, why, and under what conditions, I do not know, neither do I think it is important for us to know down here.
-Certainly I do not believe that will be building up their own little empires and making their own universes as demi-gods like the Mormons think they will be.
+Certainly I do not believe that they will be building up their own little empires and making their own universes as demi-gods like the Mormons think they will be.
 But then they have the whole Godhead question confused too.

 Q. What do you say to the accusation that the doctrine of eternal marriage is based on the occultist Swedenborg’s teachings, and that it is influenced by demons?

 A. I think I have already answered that.
 Joseph Smith borrowed Swedenborg’s ideas to create his doctrine of “eternal marriage”, that is fairly certain.
-But Mormonism’s “eternal marriage” and New Covenant beliefs about eternal marriage are completely different, as I hope what I have been saying adequately establishes.
-Emmanuel Swedenborg belongs to the Mormon circle of doctrine and practice, not Biblical Christianity’s our ours.
+But Mormonism’s “eternal marriage” and Messianic Evangelical beliefs about eternal marriage are completely different, as I hope what I have been saying adequately establishes.
+Emmanuel Swedenborg belongs to the Mormon circle of doctrine and practice, not Biblical Christianity’s or ours.

 Q. What, then, is our principle mission here on earth?

-A. To preach Christ crucified and to bring men and women everywhere into a saving relationship with Him.
+A. To preach Messiah crucified and to bring men and women everywhere into a saving relationship with Him.
 That is the first and most important thing.
 Everything else is secondary.

 Q. What would those “secondary” things include?

-A. That depends on what God’s mission for you on earth is.
-Ours is clear -- we are to build up a Church and firstborn communities.
-Other Christians believe they are not to be a part of organised religion at all or to be a part of the work of other denominations.
+A. That depends on what Yahweh’s mission for you on earth is.
+Ours is clear - we are to build up fellowships (NCAY) and firstborn communities (Chavurat Bekorot).
+Other Christians/Messianic believe they are not to be a part of organised religion at all or to be a part of the work of other denominations.
 We grant them the freedom to believe that.
 Our hope is that they would grant us the same freedom to believe what we do in a spirit of tolerance, fellowship and love, accepting that we are what we have always said we were: Bible-believing Christians.